Sv443-Network/UserUtils/docs.md

 ### Stringifiable
 This type describes any value that either is a string itself or can be converted to a string.
 To be considered stringifiable, the object needs to have a `toString()` method that returns a string.
-Most primitives have this method, but something like undefined or null does not (they can only be used in the `String()` constructor or string interpolation).
+Most primitives have this method, but something like undefined or null does not.
 Having this method allows not just explicit conversion by using `.toString()`, but also implicit conversion by passing it into the `String()` constructor or interpolating it in a template literal string.

 <details><summary><b>Example - click to view</b></summary>